ajbeck800/CS121_Project_7_Beck/README.md

     ask user to enter h, l, or c (Too High, Too Low, or Correct) put it in feedback
     if feedback = "h":
-        generate a random between 1 and guess, put in guess print guess
+        set tempGuess to guess/2
+        set guess to tempGuess
+        print guess
     else if feedback = "l":
-        generate a random between guess and 100, put in guess print guess
+        set tempGuess to guess + (guess/2)
+        set guess to tempGuess
+        print guess
     else:
         set keepGoing to false